A new family of bijections for planar maps: The proof of the Carrell-Chapuy formula in the planar case

 \section{The proof of the Carrell-Chapuy formula in the planar case}

 We are now ready to prove the Carrell-Chapuy formula in the planar case \eqref{planar}.
-We will prove it by induction on $n$, only knowing that $Q(0,f)=\mathbb{1}_{f=1}$.\\ Taking the dual of \eqref{cut-slide}, we obtain the following formula, which will be helpful for the proof \begin{cor}
+We will prove this by induction on $n$, only knowing that $Q(0,f)=\mathbb{1}_{f=1}$.\\ Applying \eqref{cut-slide} to the dual map, we obtain the following formula, which will be helpful for the proof: \begin{cor}

 \end{cor}

 Starting with \eqref{cut-slide}, and applying \eqref{remy}, then in a second time applying \eqref{cut-slide} backwards, we obtain